-Spend more time on working out an optimal hierarchy of product categories.
-While a large number of product categories makes finding a product difficult for the user, a small number of product categories entails longer product lists that are difficult to navigate and search too.
-In our reckoning, the best option here is to implement this functionality as an easily navigable tree.
+Spend more time on working out an optimal hierarchy of the product categories.
+While a large number of product categories makes finding a product difficult for the user, a small number of product categories entails longer product lists that are difficult to navigate and search.
+We are of the opinion that the best option here is to implement this functionality as an easily navigable tree.

 Also, you can create several sites with varying look and feel, each devoted to one of your product categories and powered by the same engine.
-This will make your Product Catalog a lot more easily navigable and the products contained in it a lot more accessible.
+This will make your Product Catalog a lot more user-friendly and the products it contains a lot more accessible.

 One of the blunders a less experienced software development team can easily make is implementing the Price Management functionality of your eCommerce software as part of your Product Catalog.

 Besides, it makes no sense to lump together your Product Catalog/billing software application and the Inventory/Warehousing functionality you use.
-This can, actually, often, be critical: without this partition you would, in most instances, be unable to allow for the flexibility your business needs.
-This happens because a number of parameters, used in inventory management and warehousing, are, frequently, irrelevant, or excessive for a Product Catalog.
-There can easily be differences in measurement units (simply put, you may be buying by the ton in crates and selling by the kilo in jars), and even, product names (you may want to re-name a product to make it more marketable on an overseas market), and so on.
+This can, actually often be critical: without this partition, you would in most instances, be unable to achieve the flexibility your business needs.
+This happens because a number of parameters, used in Inventory Management and Warehousing are frequently irrelevant or excessive for a Product Catalog.
+There can easily be some differences in the measurement units (simply put, you may be buying by the ton in crates and selling by the kilo in jars), and even in the product names (you may want to re-name a product to make it more marketable on an overseas market), and so on.

-Moreover, if you want to take advantage of seasonal upsurges in demand and be able to sell a product at a higher price later, the partition between your Billing functionality and your Inventory functionality is absolutely essential.
-You will simply be able to expose the snapshot of a product and a message to the effect that the product will be available at a later date.
+Moreover, if you want to take advantage of any seasonal upsurges in demand and be able to sell a product at a higher price later the separation of your Billing functionality from your Inventory functionality is absolutely essential.
+You will simply be able to expose a snapshot of a product and a message to the effect that the product will be available at a later date.

 Whether by design, fluke, or through your painstaking effort, but your business may go so well you’ll want to expand into an adjacent business area.
-For example, if you are, presently, in mobile communications, you may want to get into the utilities space and establish a business presence there: after all, why not, except for the business tools you have at your disposal must be able to support this move.
+For example, if you are presently in mobile communications, you may want to get into the utilities space and establish a business presence there: after all, why not.
+At the same time, the business tools you have at your disposal must be able to support this move.

-It will, most probably, be possible to enable the expansion and diversification of your business technically in any case.
-However, being able to foresee your future business needs and wants at the start of your business endeavor can, sometimes, save you a fortune.
-As far as a Product Catalog is concerned, this means exactly the following: the introduction of a product, or service from a different business area must not be more complicated than the mere configuration/creation of a new product line.
+It will most probably be possible to enable the expansion and diversification of your business technically in any case.
+However, being able to foresee your future business needs and wants at the start of your business endeavor can sometimes save you a fortune.
+As far as your Product Catalog is concerned, this means exactly the following: the introduction of a product or service from a different business area must not be more complicated than a regular configuration/the mere creation of a new product line.

 Business customers vary not only by category, but also individually.
 They want special prices, lines and data volumes.
-This means that ensuring the flexibility of your Product Catalog by providing the ability to configure several attributes within some predefined limits on the customer category level may not be enough to make your clientele truly happy.
+This means that it may not be enough for you to simply provide the ability to configure, within predefined limits, several attributes on the customer category level to make your clients truly happy.